getsops/sops/README.rst

     file written to mynewtestfile.yaml

 Editing will happen in whatever ``$EDITOR`` is set to, or, if it's not set, in vim.
-Keep in mind that sops will wait for the editor to exit, and then try to reencrypt the file.
+Keep in mind that SOPS will wait for the editor to exit, and then try to reencrypt the file.
 Some GUI editors (atom, sublime) spawn a child process and then exit immediately.
 They usually have an option to wait for the main editor window to be closed before exiting.
 See `#127 <https://github.com/getsops/sops/issues/127>`_ for